 “Fondly do we hope, fervently do we pray, that this mighty scourge of war may speedily pass away.
 Yet, if God wills that it continue until all the wealth piled by the bondsman’s two hundred and fifty years of unrequited toil shall be sunk, and until every drop of blood drawn with the lash shall be paid by another drawn with the sword, as was said three thousand years ago, so still it must be said ‘the judgements of the Lord are true and righteous altogether.’
 [Psalm 19:9]

-And it was a preacher, Martin Luther King, Jr., who helped lead the Civil Rights Movement which brought about an end to Jim Crowe and the treatment of blacks as second class citizens.
+And it was Reverend Martin Luther King, Jr. who helped lead the Civil Rights Movement which brought about an end to Jim Crow and the treatment of blacks as second class citizens.
 His arguments and actions were very much based upon biblical definition of justice and moral law, God’s laws.
 In his “Letter from a Birmingham Jail”, Dr. King wrote, “A just law is a man made code that squares with the moral law or the law of God.
 An unjust law is a code that is out of harmony with [God’s] the moral law.”
 He also wrote that one of the four major steps “before undertaking any non-violent campaign” is “self purification” which I take to mean, “an examination of self before God’s moral laws.”
 Dr. King and his movement, shunned violence and destruction.
 And when the enemies of true justice and morality shouted, raged, and acted with aggression, the cause of the Civil Rights movement shone brighter and eventually succeeded.